PanicInitiative/panicbutton.io/_posts/web/home/0001-01-01-03-section-is-it-right-for-you.md

     answers:
       - id: 1
         answer: "Yes"
         content: Panic Button aims to send your emergency message/s to your trusted contacts when you need help.
 However, the app is not able to guarantee a response.
-Think carefully when choosing yur trusted contacts and always talk to them first to ensure you have a response plan in place."
+Think carefully when choosing your trusted contacts and always talk to them first to ensure you have a response plan in place."
       - id: 2
         answer: "No"
         content: Panic Button aims to send your emergency message/s to your trusted contacts when you need help.
 However, the app is not able to guarantee a response.
 Think carefully when choosing your trusted contacts and always talk to them first to ensure you have a response plan in place.